Over 100 Not Guilty Verdicts At Trial | Over 2,000 Dismissals

 Violent crime lawyer in Tallahassee

-Florida law provides for stiff penalties for any crime of violence.
-Law enforcement agencies are on high alert for incidents of violent crime, and they will not hesitate to make an arrest.
-Violent crimes often are considered a threat to society, and they are fiercely prosecuted.
-Violent crimes can include anything from misdemeanor offenses, such as battery or assault, to more serious felony charges involving a firearm or serious bodily injury.
+Florida law provides stiff penalties for any crime of violence.
+Law enforcement agencies are on high alert for incidents of violent crimes, and they will not hesitate to make an arrest.
+As violent crimes are often considered a threat to society, they are often fiercely prosecuted.
+The consequences of being charged with a violent crime can be long and excruciating.
+You may be faced with expensive fines and lengthy prison sentences.
+In the most severe of cases, you could be facing the death penalty.

-Due to the punitive approach this state takes regarding violent offenses, your best defense requires retaining an experienced violent crime defense lawyer as early as possible during the process.
+Due to the punitive approach Florida takes regarding violent offenses, your best defense requires retaining an experienced violent crime defense lawyer as early as possible during the process.
 Skilled legal representation can help you invoke your right to remain silent, negotiate the terms of your surrender and bond and fight for you during the period after your arrest.

 Attorney for Violent Crimes in Tallahassee, FL

-The attorneys at Pumphrey Law understand the difficult situation you are in.
-The attorneys use their years of experience in the legal field to help you get the best possible results in your case.
+If you are facing charges for a violent crime, contact a criminal defense lawyer at Pumphrey Law in Tallahassee.
+A conviction for a violent crime can have serious repercussions.
+Our attorneys can use their years of experience in the legal field to help you get the best possible results in your case.
 Violent crime convictions can change your life, but a skilled attorney can help you fight the charges.

 Violent Crimes in Florida Information Center